annievu22/InsuranceClaimsRisk_Project/README.md

 ### Walkthrough of Key Visuals:

-- **Top KPIs (Cards):**
+* **Top KPIs (Cards):**
   Total Claims, Avg.
 Claim, Total Adjustments, and Average Claim Amount

-- **Claim Severity by Region (Donut + Area Chart):**
+* **Claim Severity by Region (Donut + Area Chart):**
   Compares count and severity of claims across Urban, Suburban, and Rural regions

-- **Claim Severity by Age (Stacked Column Chart):**
+* **Claim Severity by Age (Stacked Column Chart):**
   Segments claim patterns by age bins and severity level

-- **Claim Frequency vs. Premium (Scatter Plot):**
+* **Claim Frequency vs. Premium (Scatter Plot):**
   Visualizes premium trends with frequency of claims, with a trendline

-- **Policy and Lead Source Filters:**
+* **Policy and Lead Source Filters:**
   Allows users to slice by Policy Type, Region, and Source of Lead

 The dashboard is fully interactive, helping stakeholders understand how demographic and behavioral factors influence risk.

 ---

-## 7. Final Conclusion
+## 5. Final Conclusion

-This project transforms synthetic insurance data into meaningful insights using structured analysis, modeling, and visualization.
-From premium behavior to claim trends, it enables insurers to design better policies, improve risk assessment, and enhance profitability.
+This project transforms synthetic insurance data into actionable business insights through structured data analysis, machine learning, and interactive dashboarding.
+By examining claim severity, customer demographics, and policy attributes, it supports smarter underwriting, fraud detection, and customer segmentation.

 **Key business insights:**

-- Low-severity claims dominate, but high-severity claims incur large adjustments
+* Most claims are low-severity, but high-severity claims drive significant adjustment costs
-- Urban areas and younger policyholders tend to have higher claim frequencies
+* Younger policyholders and urban regions exhibit higher claim frequency
-- Lead source and marital status can signal different risk levels
+* Lead source and marital status correlate with varying levels of risk exposure
-- Machine learning models can help proactively flag high-risk customers
+* A Random Forest model helps flag high-risk customers for proactive intervention

-### Future Enhancements:
+**Future enhancement:**

-- Balance class distribution using SMOTE for better model generalization
+* Applying SMOTE or similar techniques to balance class distribution for fraud prediction
-- Integrate external data (accident history, vehicle type) for broader context
+* Enriching the dataset with external variables like driving history or vehicle details
-- Deploy Power BI dashboard with real-time data using Power Query or API sources
+* Automating data refresh and interactivity using Power Query and live API connections

-This end-to-end project demonstrates practical experience with data science, machine learning, and dashboard storytelling in the insurance industry.
+Overall, this project showcases hands-on experience with insurance analytics, predictive modeling, and business-focused storytelling using Python and Power BI.